mira-jay/HOPE/README.md

-# PurplePatch
+# HOPE
-This is the code base for the Purple Patch
+This is the code base for HOPE